koher/try-swift-2016/slides.md

 - Careless about error types
 - Implicit control flow

-^ (17:18, 0:09) _Marked propagation_ is a solution for these two problems.
+^ (17:18, 0:09) So, _Marked propagation_ is a solution for these two problems.
 I thought it was evolutional.

 ---